LeidenNLP/tell_mirror/README.md

 The two files are in 'tab separated' format.

-- ELICIT.db.txt: Contains lexemes with phonological transcriptions of various morphological variants, and information about which of these words some specific speaker actually knows/uses.
+- **ELICIT.db.txt**: Contains lexemes with phonological transcriptions of various morphological variants, and information about which of these words some specific speaker actually knows/uses.
-- ETYMA.db.txt: Contains etymological information of _some_ of the aforementioned lexemes.
+- **ETYMA.db.txt**: Contains etymological information of _some_ of the aforementioned lexemes.
 Note that, in this file, any characters with diacritics have been (purposefully? accidentally?) replaced by the basic character followed by the at sign (@).